bilinearlabs/quixote/README.md

   -s, --start-block <START_BLOCK>  Start block to index (decimal).
 If the database is not empty, the indexer will resume from the last synchronized block, thus the given start block would be ignored.
                                    Example => 28837711
                                    Default: latest
   -d, --database <DATABASE>        Path to the database file.
-Default: etherduck_indexer.duckdb -a, --abi-spec <ABI_SPEC>        Path for the ABI JSON spec of the indexed contract.
+Default: quixote_indexer.duckdb -a, --abi-spec <ABI_SPEC>        Path for the ABI JSON spec of the indexed contract.
 When give, the entire set of events defined in the ABI will be indexed.
   -j, --api-server <API_SERVER>    Interface and port in which the API server will listen for requests.
 Defaults to 127.0.0.1:9720
   -h, --help                       Print help (see more with '--help')